gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 {{% figure src="_assets/umami-logo.png" width="300px" float="right" caption="The Umami logo." %}}

-[Umami](https://umami.is/), aside from being a delicious savoury taste, is also an analytics platform. **It is a popular alternative to Google Analytics and allows free use** if you self-host the software on your own server.
-I decided to switch from Google Analytics to Umami because **ad blockers were blocking the Google Analytics script** used to keep track of the number of page visits and unique visitors to this blog, [NinjaTerm](https://ninjaterm.mbedded.ninja/) and [NinjaCalc](https://ninjacalc.mbedded.ninja/).
-By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami. **There is a very high probability that ad blockers won't block the Umami client-side script** since the data would now be sent to the same domain as this blog.
+[Umami](https://umami.is/), aside from being a delicious savoury taste, is also an analytics platform.
+It is a popular alternative to Google Analytics and allows free use if you self-host the software on your own server.
+I decided to switch from Google Analytics to Umami because ad blockers were blocking the Google Analytics script used to keep track of the number of page visits and unique visitors to this blog, [NinjaTerm](https://ninjaterm.mbedded.ninja/) and [NinjaCalc](https://ninjacalc.mbedded.ninja/).
+By using Umami and self-hosting it, I could point a subdomain (e.g. `umami.mbedded.ninja`) at the server running Umami.
+There is a very high probability that ad blockers won't block the Umami client-side script since the data would now be sent to the same domain as this blog.

 {{% figure ref="fig-umami-dashboard-showing-analytics-for-blog-1" src="_assets/umami-dashboard-showing-analytics-for-blog.png" width="900px" caption="The Umami dashboard showing the page views and visitor count for this blog." %}}

-This page details **how to get Umami setup and running on an AWS Lightsail server instance**.
+This page details how to get Umami setup and running on an AWS Lightsail server instance.
 AWS Lightsail is a simple and cheap way of hosting servers that don't need to do much processing.
 Lightsail costs around US$3.50 to $5.00/month for the small size instances that Umami can run on (for small to medium sized sites) using IPv6 only.

 Credit goes to the Digital Ocean's tutorial at https://www.digitalocean.com/community/tutorials/how-to-install-umami-web-analytics-software-on-ubuntu-20-04 for showing me how to do this for the first time.
 This tutorial expands on Digital Ocean's by adding Lightsail specific information, DNS information, and updating some parts for relevance in 2024 (e.g. we now have `docker compose` rather than `docker-compose`).